CypressNorth/statamic-bulk-editor/README.md

 ## How to Use

 Go to Utilities -> Bulk Editor to specify which fields on each of your collections may be edited with the bulk editor.

+## Caveats

+The Bulk Edit action will only appear if the entries you've selected use the same blueprint.
+- Prevents editing fields that have the same name but different purposes depending on the blueprint